Five ways technology collaborations are helping save rhinos

 2) Ensuring suitable rhino habitats, with satellite monitoring

 We’re capturing vital rhino habitat information from space thanks to our partnership with Airbus Foundation.
-Using high-res imagery donated from the Airbus Foundation, we're mapping water resources, human settlements, grassland cover, road encroachment and invasive plant species to help inform rhino conservation management plans.
+Using high-res imagery donated by the Airbus Foundation, we're mapping water resources, human settlements, grassland cover, road encroachment and invasive plant species to help inform rhino conservation management plans.
 This is helping Madikwe Game Reserve and Northern Rangelands Trust make better-informed decisions in adapting to climate-driven events, alongside changing natural resources and human pressures.

 This new visibility from space is also enabling Madikwe Game Reserve and Sera Wildlife Conservancy to understand where new resources are needed within the park to deploy and relocate security teams and anti-poaching technologies to protect weak spots against poaching threats.
 Sadly in Madikwe, this imagery has also aided in detecting deceased rhinos from space, assisting criminal intelligence in the poaching incident investigation.